 Presence of tubulointerstitial inflammation, atrophy, or fibrosis

-In addition to establishing the etiology, the biopsy also helps determine the severity of the disease.
-It may also reveal other lesions that could possibly be related to the GN.
+In addition to establishing the etiology, the biopsy also helps determine the severity of the disease and the underlying etiology.
+It may also reveal other lesions that could be related to the GN.

 Treatment / Management

-Secondary glomerular diseases associated with a systemic disease, mostly resolve with the management of the underlying cause.
-Primary glomerulonephritis is managed supportively, and by specific disease-modifying therapy.
+Glomerulonephritis is associated with a systemic disease; it is mostly resolved by managing the underlying cause.
+Primary glomerulonephritis is managed supportively and by specific disease-modifying therapy.
 The outcome mainly depends on the timely intervention, which, if not done, may lead to a progressive sequence of events causing glomerulonephritis to develop into chronic kidney disease (increasing the risk for simultaneous development of cardiovascular disease), the sequence finally culminates into end-stage renal disease (ESRD).